yourlabs/blog/content/posts/2020-02-08-bigsudo-devops.md

 this is never a problem in most projects so always be careful to verify your backups prior to operating on a database or file system.

-It's a bit tricky to setup monitoring on databases running inside docker too.
+It's a bit tricky to setup monitoring on databases running inside docker too, so you should favor not containerizing your production database.

+## Source code

+You can find source code matching this practice on github.com/betagouv/mrs

+## Future

+I'd like to have less configuration files in the future, if only I could have a nice little Python framework to replace my Dockerfile and docker-compose files ... well that's what I'm currently working on in yourlabs.io/oss/podctl